replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/system-packages.md

 path: "/docs/create-installer/host-preflights/system-packages"
 date: "2022-01-13"
 weight: 33
-linktitle: "Host System Packages"
+linktitle: "System Packages"
-title: "Host System Packages"
+title: "System Packages"
 ---

-The host system packages preflight check is useful for validating that certain packages are installed for a specific OS.
-The preflight check consists of two parts, a collector, and an analyzer.
+The system packages host preflight check can be used to validate that certain packages are installed for a specific operating system.

 ## System Packages Collector

-The `systemPackages` collector will collect information about the specified host system packages depending on the OS the packages are listed under.
+The `systemPackages` collector will collect information about the specified host system packages depending on the operating system the packages are listed under.
-The collector will automatically detect the OS id/name and version that it's running on, and check if it has a match for that OS id/name (and optionally the version) in the spec, and then collect information about the packages that are listed under it.
+The collector will automatically detect the operating system ID/name and the version, and check if it has a match for that operating system ID/name (and optionally the version) in the spec.
+If so, it will collect information about the packages specified in the spec.

-This collector does not require sudo priviliges.
+This collector does not require sudo privileges.

 ### Parameters